Landscape Design

 As new blades emerge, your watering routine will need to adapt to support deeper root development and long-term resilience.

-Watering Schedule After Germination (Weeks 3-8)
+Watering Frequency After Germination (Weeks 3-8)

 Once your grass starts sprouting, it’s time to shift your focus below the surface.
 The goal now is to encourage deeper root growth by reducing the frequency of watering while increasing the duration of each watering session.